opensvc/docs.opensvc.com/source/agent.service.provisioning.rst

         # keyword:          vg
         # keyword:          size

-A provisioner can update the service DEFAULT and resource configuration parameters.
-For example, the amazon ip provisioner can cascade the allocated ip address the ``docker_daemon_args`` as a ``--ip x.x.x.x`` argument, and cascade to a ip resource ``ipname`` parameter.
+A provisioner can update the DEFAULT and resource configuration parameters.
+For example, most ip provisioners set the resource ``ipname`` parameter.

 Provisioning Workflow